JavaScript Injector

 XXXXXXXXXXXXXXXXXXXXXXXXXX

 With our asset created, we can now apply the JavaScript Injection for this site.
 The above site, Engadget, uses Yahoo's cookie consent popover.
-When you first navigate to the site, you need to click the cookie consent dialogue to continue.
+When you first navigate to the site, you need to click the cookie consent dialog to continue.
 This is obviously not ideal for digital signage.

 Apply our Yahoo cookie consent closer to the Engadget asset